-The Board manages the other risks by determining a diversified asset allocation appropriate for the Scheme's liabilities.
+The Board manages the other risks by determining a diversified Strategic Asset Allocation appropriate for the Scheme's liabilities.
 In addition, the Board selects the investment managers, sets their mandates and monitors performance against those mandates.

-Based on the Scheme's asset allocation and the long term rate of return for each asset class (after investment management and custody fees, and after tax), and after deducting a provision for the Scheme's operating expenses (after tax), the long run investment return for the Scheme is estimated to be 2.5 % per annum.
+The long run investment return for the Scheme is estimated to be 2.3% per annum.
+This is based on the Scheme's Strategic Asset Allocation and the long term rate of return for each asset class (after investment management, custody fees and tax), and after deducting a provision for the Scheme's operating expenses (after tax).

-If the long term rates of return for all of the asset classes increased by 10% this would increase the investment return from 2.5% to 2.8% per annum.
-Similarly, if the long term rates of return for the asset classes decreased by 10%, the investment return would decrease to 2.2% per annum.
-This would increase or decrease the before tax profit by approximately \$315,000.
+If the long term rates of return for all of the asset classes in the Strategic Asset Allocation increased by 10% this would increase the investment return from 2.3% to 2.6% per annum.
+Similarly, if the long term rates of return for the asset classes in the Strategic Asset Allocation decreased by 10%, the investment return would decrease to 2.1% per annum.
+This would increase or decrease the before tax profit by approximately \$312,000.